-First, using an environmental scan approach we are reviewing the literature and interviewing experts in entrepreneurship, disability policy, and supportive business development.
-Recommend a key informant or volunteer.
+First, using an environmental scan approach we reviewed the literature and interviewed experts in entrepreneurship, disability policy, and supportive business development -- including ten self-employed individuals with psychiatric disabilities.

-We hope the results of this study will provide information to aspiring entrepreneurs with psychiatric disabilities and their support networks, and expand knowledge of policies, practices, and technologies that can inform business development strategies.
-Results will be disseminated in public reports, presentations, and journal articles.
+The results of this study are intended to provide information to aspiring entrepreneurs with psychiatric disabilities and their support networks, and expand knowledge of policies, practices, and technologies that can inform business development strategies.

 Project Technical Advisory Panel

 The project benefited from an advisory panel of technical experts from academia, technical assistance, and small business.
 The Technical Advisory Panel (TAP) provided expertise in disability policy, mental health services research, and vocational rehabilitation practices, and included several individuals who have personally experienced mental health problems.
 The TAP provided input on research design, analysis and interpretation of the survey and qualitative interview data.
 Some of the members of the TAP also served as key informant interviewees in the environmental scan.
 Dr. Laysha Ostrow, PhD served as the Project Director.